Go Back Email Link

 • Put the tin back in the fridge to set the chocolate layer for 30 minutes.

 • Carefully remove the Millionaire's Shortbread from the baking tin and place it on a chopping board.
-Heat a large knife in some hot water, wipe it off and then slice the shortbread into 12 large squares or 24 bitesize fingers (depending on how large you want your serving to be).
+Heat a large knife in some hot water, dry it off and then slice the shortbread into 12 large squares or 24 bitesize fingers, depending on your preference.

-• Store the shortbreads in the fridge if you intend to eat them within the next couple of days.
+• Store the shortbreads in the fridge if you intend to eat them within the next few days.
 Alternatively you can freeze the slices once portioned up - I like to eat them straight from the freezer!

 Video